p4tc-dev/docs/scriptable-why-p4tc.md

   </tr>
 </table>

-The figure on the left above illustrates how a P4TC datapath operates after instantiation.
+The figure on the left above illustrates how an *installed* (more on this later) program is *instantiated*: i.e one would have to *activate* the pipeline on one or more ports using the TC *P4* classifier.
-Everything in greenish color (the tc eBPF code, XDP eBPF code, the control json helper, as well as the hardware program) is compiler generated.
-Note that the placement of the different parts of the pipeline is entirely up to the operator.
-IOW, you could have software at XDP only or tc only etc or you could have it in all 3 locations when it makes sense.
-State across the different locations is relayed by the tuple of {data, metadata}.
-However, it should be note the 3 locations could run entirely different P4 programs.
+You can populate the tables anytime after the program is *installed* (more on this later) before it is *activated*; however, these tables will only be used once their respective pipeline is instantiated (as shown above on the left).

+#### Sorry, What Is *scriptability* Again?

+There are two aspects to scriptability: kernel and user space.

 ##### Kernel Independence

-The software datapath and control artificats are all generated by the open source *P4C*([P4C2][], P4C][]) compiler which supports a P4TC backend.
-Unlike flower, no new kernel code is needed for any P4 program regardless of the datapath behavior described or objects(headers, parsers, etc) introduced.
+Ok, there is nothing magical about ability to script datapath computations in the TC world in the kernel.
+There are many existing samples that the TC savy folks will recognize:

+ - Think about the tc *u32* classifier which, as you know, can be taught how to parse and match on arbitrary packet headers with zero kernel or user space changes.

+ - Think of the tc *pedit* action which, as you know, can be taught to edit or compute operations based on arbitrary packet headers with zero kernel or user space changes.

+ - Think a programmable *skbedit* tc action where you can Read/Write from/to arbitrary packet metadata with zero kernel or user space changes.

+Next:
+…Think of all those designed from day 1 with intention to define arbitrary datapath and associated processing as defined by P4.

+ ⇒  From a kernel perspective, that is what P4TC scriptability is about….
+    You write a script to describe your datapath and logical packet flow.

 ##### User Space Independence

-P4TC also offers user-space/control independence again by virtue of the *P4C*([P4C2][], P4C][]) compiler.
+P4TC also offers user-space/control independence with "scriptability".

-Note that on the righ top corner of the diagram "P4 Runtime Control" is some entity labelled as **myprog** *json P4 details*.
-The json file is generated by the P4 compiler to express details of the control attributes that **myprog** uses in the P4 program (tables, actions, etc).
+Note that on the left top corner of the diagram "Offloading to a P4 table" is some entity labelled as **myprogram** *json P4 details*.
+The json file is generated by the P4 compiler to express details of the attributes that **myprogram** uses in the P4 program (tables, actions, etc).
 For the example illustrated, the json file will describe:

- - that there is a table called *mytable* (as derived from **myprog.p4**).
+ - that there is a table called *mytable* (as derived from **myprogram.p4**).
  - that the table has a key with name *ip/dstAddr* (which we can shorten) and that it is of type IPV4 address.
  - that the table supports an action called *drop* (which takes no parameters)

 *Introspection*([IS][])is essentially the activity involved in taking user input and querying the json file for details and then transforming the information from the json file into a binary input to be transported to the kernel.

 The consequences of introspection are: we do not have to update iproute2 code